 Initially, the school was located in a two-story brick house on the banks of the Rivanna River (see the drawing in the banner above, done by a former art teacher).
 In 1972, the school moved to "Hillcrest," a large home dating from the mid-19th century, located on 23 acres of land (now at 31 acres).
 This site provided adequate classroom, laboratory, and athletic space for approximately 85 students in grades 9-12.
-Tandem proudly became the first independent school in the area to be both integrated and coeducational.
+Tandem proudly opened its doors as the first area independent school that was both integrated and coeducational.

 In 1983, Tandem School opened a Middle School serving grades 5-8, and was accredited by the Virginia Association of Independent Schools.
 From 1982 to 1995, the school's enrollment grew from approximately 90 to 130 students, and new programs were added in community service, physical education, music, and drama.